jasper-zanjani/notes/sources/README.md

   - Apple changing from bash to zsh for the next release of Mac OS X
   - Designing UIs in Swift
     - Functional programming
+#### 325: Clojure Calisthenics
+Wes Payne is a big fan of Clojure, in particular with the professionalism of the clojure community.
+Clojure is not as closely tied to Java as it was in its inception when it was a "JAR", but it still needs a JVM.
 ### Hacker Public Radio
 #### 1938: How I prepare HPR shows
   - Source: [hpr.org](hackerpublicradio.org/eps/hpr1938_full_shownotes.html)